-In these Regulations, "plagiarism" means the unacknowledged and unjustified use of the words, ideas or creations of another, including unjustified unacknowledged quotation and unjustified unattributed borrowing;
+2. In these Regulations, "plagiarism" means the unacknowledged and unjustified use of the words, ideas or creations of another, and includes situations where the student reuses without acknowledgement their own previously written text, ideas or creations when writing any new work.